 When it comes to detecting safety events and risks, maximising the use of available scientific literature is crucial.
 However, dealing with duplicate articles can often burden safety surveillance teams unnecessarily.

 That's where Biologit MLM-AI Platform comes in.
 By employing advanced automatic duplicate detection techniques, Biologit MLM-AI Platform eliminates the need for manual handling of duplicates, delivering remarkable productivity and quality benefits transparently and with high accuracy.

 About biologit MLM-AI

-biologit MLM-AI is a complete literature screening platform built for pharmacovigilance teams.
+biologit MLM-AI is a complete literature screening platform built for pharmacovigilance, medical device and veterinary vigilance teams.
 Its flexible workflow, unified global scientific database, which includes local journals and unique AI productivity features deliver fast, inexpensive, and fully traceable results for any screening needs.
-Teams can save up to 75% of their time and work collaboratively across departments.
+Teams can save up to 70% of their time and work collaboratively across departments.